CalistaHatch/CppAssignment/A2/bug-report.md

 ```

 6. **What is the take-away message from this bug?**
-The takeaway message from this bug is that Without defining the parameters of the switch statement the compiler couldn't understand this code.
+The takeaway message from this bug is that without defining the parameters of the switch statement the compiler couldn't understand this code.
 ---

 # Bug 2